 What is a concubine?Question: "What is a concubine?
 Why did God allow men to have concubines in the Bible?"

-Answer: A concubine is a female who voluntarily enslaves and sells herself to a man primarily for his sexual pleasure.
-Concubines in the patriarchal age and beyond did not have equal status with a wife.
+Answer: In the Bible, a concubine is a woman who lives with a man as if she were a wife, but without having the same status as a wife.
+Concubines in the patriarchal age and beyond held an inferior rank—they were “secondary” wives.
 A concubine could not marry her master because of her slave status, although, for her, the relationship was exclusive and ongoing.
-Sometimes concubines were used to bear children for men whose wives were barren.
-Concubines in Israel possessed many of the same rights as legitimate wives, without the same respect.
+Early on, it seems that concubines were used to bear children for men whose wives were barren (see Genesis 16:1–4).
+Later, it seems that concubines were kept simply for sexual pleasure (see 2 Chronicles 11:21).
+Concubines in Israel possessed some of the same rights as legitimate wives, without the same respect.

 Although it’s true the Bible nowhere explicitly condemns concubinage, a condemnation can be found implicitly from the beginning of time.
 According to Genesis 2:21-24, God’s original intent was for marriage to be between one man and one woman, and that has never changed (Genesis 1:27).
 As a matter of fact, a study of the lives of men like King David and King Solomon (who had 300 concubines; 1 Kings 11:3) reveals that many of their problems stemmed from polygamous relationships (2 Samuel 11:2-4).